upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 * ...
 * Kings are height 13 (i.e. high).

-You start next to the heap, on bedrock, at points of your own choosing, and can move alongside or onto the heap.
+You start next to the heap, on bedrock, at locations of your own choosing, and can move alongside or onto the heap.

 ## Your pouch